 Younger readers (8-9) will gravitate toward the 'fun facts' and inventions.
 Older readers (11-12) will better grasp the socio-political context and the weight of the scientists' resilience.

-Unlike broader science books, this specifically highlights the intersection of Black identity and masculine excellence in STEM, providing a necessary mirror for young Black boys that is often missing from mainstream shelves.
+Unlike broader science books, this specifically highlights the contributions of Black men to STEM, offering inspiring role models and perspectives often missing from mainstream shelves. ```

 This collective biography profiles fifteen influential Black men in various scientific disciplines, including George Washington Carver, Percy Julian, and contemporary figures.
 Each chapter focuses on the individual's background, their specific scientific contributions, and the obstacles they overcame.
 It bridges the gap between historical struggle and modern innovation.